KristiDodaj/System-Monitoring-Tool/README.md

 ## SIGNALS & ERROR CHECKING

 1. The program will ignore the users CTRL-Z input and is handled in main.c.
-On the other hand CTRL C is handled in stats_functions.c where the handler funtion is included and where each of the 10 output functions redirect the incoming signal to the handler.
+On the other hand, CTRL C is handled in stats_functions.c where the handler funtion is included and where each of the 10 output functions redirect the incoming signal to the handler.

 2. The code has been fully error-checked using perror statements that report to STDERR.
 This means that the program will report if there was any failure in retrieving or accessing wanted information from the system. (see the codebase for further details)